flutter/flutter/engine/src/flutter/tools/licenses/README.md

 patch -p2 < my/patch/file
 ```

-## Regenerate License Files (Only works on Linux)
+## Check for license changes (Only works on Linux)

+This script has two sets of output files: "goldens", which describe
+the current license state of the repository, and the actual real
+LICENSE file, which is what matters.

+We look at changes to the goldens to determine if there are any actual
+changes to the licenses.

-To update the golden license files, make sure you've rebased your branch to the latest upstream master and then run the following in this directory:
+To update the goldens, make sure you've rebased your branch to the
+latest upstream master and then run the following in this directory:

 ```
 pub get